-- § 2.
+§ 2.
 For enrolment in the first semester, the file can be submitted up to and including 15 August.
+Teaching and examination regulations, version approved by the Academic Council.

-For enrolment in the second semester, the file can be submitted up to and including 1 December. - § 3.
-The prospective student must have reached the age of 21 at the time of enrolment, or reach that age during the calendar year in which he submits his request for admission. - § 4.
-Taking part in an aptitude test in the framework of this special admission procedure is only allowed once per academic year. - § 5.
+For enrolment in the second semester, the file can be submitted up to and including 1 December.

+§ 3.
+The prospective student must have reached the age of 21 at the time of enrolment, or reach that age during the calendar year in which he submits his request for admission.

+§ 4.
+Taking part in an aptitude test in the framework of this special admission procedure is only allowed once per academic year.

+§ 5.
 Prospective students who have taken a specific test "examen d'admission aux études universitaires de premier cycle" at a university in the French-speaking community and are able to present the corresponding certificate are exempted from the aptitude test.